Agave inaequidens ‘Ashy White’ (Ashy White Agave)

 • Large terminal spines; handle with care

-• Monocarpic; flowers once at maturity
+• Monocarpic: flowers once at maturity

 Botanical Name: Agave inaequidens ‘Ashy White’